Berber traditional religion: List of the most venerated deities

+Tafukt & Ayyur

 According to Herodotus, all ancient Berbers worshipped the moon and sun (Tafukt in Tamazight) and sacrificed solely to them.
 (Note: "They begin with the ears of the animal, which they cut off and throw over their house: this done, they kill the animal by twisting the neck.
 They sacrifice it to the Sun and Moon, but not to any other deities.
 This worship is common to all the Libyans.")
-In Berber, the Moon (Ayyur in Tamazight) and the god of the Moon carry the same name in the language.
-Masinissa, the first king of Numidia, commonly paid tribute to the god of the sun Apollo in 179 B.C to his temple in Delos, the assumed birthplace of Apollo and his twin sister Artemis (the goddess of the moon), for which he received a golden crown from the inhabitants of the Greek island Delos.
+In Berber, the Moon (Ayyur in Tamazight) and the god of the moon carry the same name.
+Masinissa, the first king of Numidia, commonly paid tribute to the sun god Apollo in 179 B.C to his temple in Delos, the assumed birthplace of Apollo and his twin sister Artemis (the goddess of the moon), for which he received a golden crown from the inhabitants of the Greek island Delos.
 (Note: A statue of Masinissa was set up in Delos in honour of him as well as an inscription dedicated to him in Delos by a native from Rhodes.
 His sons too had statues of them erected on the island of Delos and the King of Bithynia, Nicomedes, had also dedicated a statue to Masinissa.)
 Tullius Cicero (105–43 BCE) also reported the same cult in On the Republic (Scipio's Dream):

 When I (Scipio) was introduced to him, the old man (Massinissa, king of Massyle) embraced me, shed tears, and then, looking up to heaven, exclaimed I thank thee, O supreme Sun, and you also, you other celestial beings, that before I departed from this life I behold in my kingdom, and in my palace, Publius Cornelius Scipio.

-Further authors such as Apuleius or Augustine of Hippo mention that sun worship continued into the first millennium and the seventh century Coptic saint Samuel the Confessor appears to have suffered from the sun-worshiping Berbers who tried unsuccessfully to force him to worship the sun.
+Further authors such as Apuleius or Augustine of Hippo mention that sun worship continued into the first millennium and the seventh century.
+Coptic saint Samuel the Confessor appears to have been harassed by the sun-worshiping Berbers who tried unsuccessfully to force him to worship the sun.

-There were some Latin inscriptions found in Northwest Africa dedicated to the sun-god.
+Some Latin inscriptions were found in Northwest Africa dedicated to the sun-god.
 An example is the inscription found in Souk Ahras (the birthplace of Augustine; Thagaste in Algeria) written "Solo Deo Invicto".
 The megalithic culture may have been part of a cult of the dead or of star-worship.